What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Recently, there’s been an explosion in the number of websites and programs available to create fake social media profiles for people who want to protect their anonymity or simply have professional profiles on the web (even if they don’t operate professionally).

-So “catfish” usually means a person tending such profiles and using them with deceptive intent.
+So, “catfish” usually means a person tending to such profiles and using them with deceptive intent.
 The term catfish can also refer specifically to the act of luring someone into believing they’re sexy when all you wanted was attention.

 Catfishing is the term for an Internet-based deception where people create fake profiles on social media sites, such as Facebook or Instagram, to represent themselves as someone other than their true identity.